pedromsfernandes/simplify-website/src/data/blog/how-we-built-our-website.md

 date: 2020-06-01T09:33:59.898Z
 title: How we built our website
-peek: "If you're an aspiring web developer, then you probably know that the frontend market is largely occupied by three great frameworks/libraries:
+peek: "If you're an aspiring web developer, then you probably know that the frontend market is largely occupied by three great frameworks/ libraries:
   React, Vue and Angular.
 Theoretically we could settle for one of these to develop our website, but then we simplified.
 Enter GatsbyJS."
 author: Pedro Fernandes